teknoman117/P80C550-EVN/README.md

 ![Assembled With LCD](/Assets/P80C550-EVN-assembled.webp)

 Any LCD module compatible with the 16 pin HD44780 header may be used.
-The mounting holes are spaced for the seemingly popular LCD2004A module that can be found pretty much everywhere.
-I used this module specifically (not an endorsement of this seller or any form of affiliate link) - [eBay](https://www.ebay.com/itm/171907112716).
+The mounting holes are spaced for the popular LCD2004A module (20x4 characters) that can be found pretty much everywhere.

 ## PCB
 | Front Side | Back Side |